MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 - The impact of a shock is modeled as silent, that is, no one notices the death of a server until someone tries to retrieve a document from a dead server.
 Note that a server failure results in the loss of all document copies stored on that server.
 - Shocks may be regional or administrative phenomena that affect more than one server at a time.
 One particularly subtle cause of a shock affecting multiple servers is lack of independence of the servers, due to corporate mergers, collocation of server farms, dependence on large power grids, etc.
 - When a server is lost, the client is required to find a new server and populate it with the whole collection -- or at least the parts of the collection that can still be found on the remaining servers.

-## A Very Simple Cost Model

-Many storage vendors may be available to a client, each with charge schedules.
-For the most part, vendors will charge for storage and bandwidth.

-- A charge per month per byte stored (usually gigabyte or petabyte).
-    - The cost of storage may vary by "quality" of storage, based on its typical error rate or perhaps on speed of retrieval access.
-- A charge per month per byte sent in or out ("ingress" and "egress" charges).
-    - Bytes sent do not distinguish between user access for normal retrieval and administrative access for auditing.
-    - The cost may vary by speed or reserved bandwidth (Mbps).
-- Charge schedules may include quantity discounts for storage and transfer

-For the purposes of this study, a client will store a collection on a set of servers of the same "quality" level.
-Documents with differing quality requirements are considered separate collections and are stored and managed separately.

 ---